git-keeper/CCSC-MW-2018/README.md

 This document contains instructions for the Git-keeper tutorial session at the CCSC 2018 Midwest Conference.
 The other files in the  repository are example assignments (used in the later parts of the tutorial session).

+## Participant Accounts

+To participate in this workshop you will need an account on our server.
+Please send an email to nsommer@wooster.edu with the subject "Git-keeper tutorial" and we will create an account for you.

+## What is Git-keeper?

+Git-keeper is a system for distributing, collecting, and automatically testing programming assignments with instant feedback.
+Through using the system, students are introduced to the basic Git concepts of cloning, committing, and pushing.
+Git-keeper is designed to be simple enough that students can start using it at the very beginning of an introductory programming course.

 ## Prerequisites